 The Bottom Line

+There are many 1031 exchange pros and cons.
 If used properly, the ability to defer the capital gains tax and use the entire proceeds from a sale to buy larger properties through 1031 exchanges can be a powerful tool for building wealth over a lifetime.
 1031 exchanges can also be used to completely avoid paying the deferred capital gains taxes by passing the property down to your heirs when you pass away.

 If you are planning to sell an investment property you own or plan to accumulate properties throughout your lifetime then benefits of utilizing a 1031 exchange make it worth considering.
 If you do determine that a 1031 exchange is right for you then it is important that you work with qualified professionals to ensure all the rules are being followed.